George H. W. Bush: Memorials, awards and honors

-In 1990, Time magazine named him the Man of the Year.
-In 1997, the Houston Intercontinental Airport was renamed as the George Bush Intercontinental Airport.
-In 1999, the CIA headquarters in Langley, Virginia, was named the George Bush Center for Intelligence in his honor.
-In 2011, Bush, an avid golfer, was inducted in the World Golf Hall of Fame.
-The (CVN-77), the tenth and last supercarrier of the United States Navy, was named for Bush.
-Bush is commemorated on a postage stamp that was issued by the United States Postal Service in 2019.
-In December 2020, the United States Mint honored Bush with a presidential dollar coin.
+In 1990, Time named Bush its Man of the Year.
+In 1997, Houston Intercontinental Airport was renamed in his honor.
+In 1999, the headquarters of the Central Intelligence Agency in Langley, Virginia, was renamed the George Bush Center for Intelligence.
+In 2011, he was inducted into the World Golf Hall of Fame.

+The (CVN-77), the tenth and final supercarrier of the United States Navy, was named for Bush.
+Bush is commemorated on a postage stamp issued by the United States Postal Service in 2019.

-The George H.W.
-Bush Presidential Library and Museum, the tenth U.S. presidential library, was completed in 1997.
-It contains the presidential and vice presidential papers of Bush and the vice presidential papers of Dan Quayle.
+The George H. W. Bush Presidential Library and Museum, the tenth U.S. presidential library, was completed in 1997.
+It holds the presidential and vice presidential papers of Bush and the vice presidential papers of Dan Quayle.
 The library is located on a 90 acre site on the west campus of Texas A&M University in College Station, Texas.
 Texas A&M University also hosts the Bush School of Government and Public Service, a graduate public policy school.
-In 2012, Phillips Academy also awarded Bush its Alumni Award of Distinction.